sorintlab/stolon/doc/cluster_config.md

 The cluster configuration is saved in the cluster view.
 It's updatable using [stolonctl](stolonctl.md).

-It's possible to replace the whole current configuration or patch only some configuration options.
+It's possible to replace the whole current configuration or patch only some configuration options (see https://tools.ietf.org/html/rfc7386).

 ### Configuration replace example